tinacms/tinacms/experimental-examples/apfx/content/news/volatile-week.md

 ---
 title: 5 tips to trade better with companies in China
 subTitle: Doing business with China
-description: >-
-  The U.S. Dollar is aiming to close the week with another half-percent barely gained as volatility this week has caused swings between losses and gains because of markets trying to find guidance in the midst of trouble for the global economic recovery.
 image: >-
   https://images.unsplash.com/photo-1532270239525-86620e182354?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=3302&q=80
 publishDate: '2022-03-26T18:25:28.208Z'